NSCA CPT Study Guide

 Personal trainers should spot over the face exercises by grabbing the by with an alternated grip so that the bar will not rotate.
 The trainer needs to be as close as possible to the client.
 They need to make themselves stand in a stable position for a quick save.
 Their back should be flat and not rounded.

-Overhead exercises being spotted while standing require the trainer to be taller than the client.
+Overhead exercises being spotted while standing to require the trainer to be taller than the client.
 If they are not, then they should be done in a seated position.

 Dumbbell Exercises